JadenGeller/CS-81-Project/docs/logs/c/milestones.md

 - [ ] Determine if infix operator parser gets continually rebuilt
    - [ ] If so, optimize it so that it is only computed once
 - [ ] Write execution tests that can actually be checked for correctness
+- [ ] Implement prefix/postfix operators
+   - [ ] Keep track of spaces around symbols during the lexing stage
+   - [ ] Use spaces around the symbols to parse properly
+- [ ] Make sure every expression is new-line terminated, but mid-expression new lines are allowed
+    - [ ] Add metadata for line/column so we can compute newline-followed
+- [ ] Specify infix operators as parsers rather than as an array of symbols
+- [x] Fix parsing order bug

 ## Milestone 2 - Typesystem